 Soundtrap is a recording tool students can use collaboratively or independently.
 Students can record their voice as they talk or record as they play an instrument.
 Alternatively, students can combine loops to make their musical track.
 Although Adobe Spark has a fantastic selection of royalty-free, ready-to-use music built in for users, students may want to create music to go along with a video.

 When might this work?
 Imagine students are summarizing an important event in history and want to set the tone for their audience.
 Or imagine your students want to convince someone to take action and create a track that will grab their audience’s attention and build tension during their video.

 The conversations and connections you can make in the classroom are truly endless!
 Giving students the chance to create music for their Spark Video can promote in-depth discussions, help students bring vocabulary to life, and encourage students to consider their audience, all as an integral part of a classroom project.

 I became a big fan of Soundtrap when looking for a podcasting and music-making tool that is friendly on every classroom device.
-Soundtrap has a free and paid version and works on a web browser as well as mobile apps.
+Soundtrap has a free and paid version for consumers and paid version for schools and works on a web browser as well as mobile apps.
 Students can log in on multiple devices and work collaboratively or on their own to create a musical track.
 You might have even seen some of my snaps from my trip to Spotify’s (their parent company) office earlier this month on my Instagram page.